 Easy vegan protein brownies made with only 6 ingredients and are incredibly easy to make!
 They are flourless, healthy yet fudgy and decadent.

-And if you have any dietary requirements, these brownies are refined sugar-free, gluten-free, naturally eggless, keto and grain-free!
+These brownies are also refined sugar-free, gluten-free, naturally eggless, keto and grain-free!

 Stack of fudgy and dark vegan protein brownies with bite out of top brownie showing texture.